Ematon33/Video-downloader/README.md

 ## Features

-- Download videos or audio from YouTube.
+- Download videos or audio from Internet (maybe not all sites are supported).
 - Choose between different file formats.

 ## License